Facing a Calibration Committee: The Impact on Costly Information Collection and Subjective Performance Evaluation

 Date Written: November 9, 2018

-Recently, many organizations have installed calibration committees to review and correct subjective performance evaluations of supervisors about their employees.
+Recently, many organizations have installed calibration committees to review and adjust subjective performance evaluations of supervisors about their employees.
 This study uses an experimental setting to examine the impact of calibration committees on supervisor evaluation behavior.
-We predict and find that a calibration committee instigates supervisors to collect additional costly information that helps to better explain the performance of their employees.
-We also find that the presence of a calibration committee leads to better differentiated performance evaluations through supervisors’ collection of additional costly information.
-We also study two different types of calibration committees; those consisting of only supervisors compared to those with both supervisors and a third party in the form of a HR-manager.
-Our results reveal that the presence of a third party (i.e. HR-manager) in the calibration committee leads to better information transfer during discussion in the calibration committee such that supervisors are more likely to consider other supervisors’ information about employees to reach a consensus about their evaluations.
-Our study opens the black box of calibration committees by eliciting behavioral mechanisms that instigate supervisors to make more thorough evaluations.
+We predict and find that a calibration committee instigates supervisors to collect costly additional information that helps to better explain the performance of their employees.
+We also find that through supervisors’ collection of costly additional information, the presence of a calibration committee allows supervisors to distinguish between employees based on the variation in underlying performance between employees.
+We also study the impact of the composition of calibration committees and find that the presence of a third party (i.e. HR-manager) in the calibration committee leads to better information transfer during discussion in the calibration committee.
+Specifically, supervisors are less likely to anchor on their initial ratings and more likely to consider other supervisors’ information about employees to reach a consensus about their evaluations when the HR-manager is present.
+Our study provides new insights about calibration committees by eliciting behavioral mechanisms that instigate supervisors to make more thorough evaluations.

-Keywords: Calibration committees, Subjectivity, Information collection, Information transfer, Differentiated performance evaluations
+Keywords: Calibration committees, Subjective performance evaluation, Information collection, Information transfer

 JEL Classification: M40, M41